tmpfs/prism/README.md

 export default Prism(View, 'View')
 ```

-You must give it a string name that becomes the default style name for the component.
+You must give it a string name that becomes the default style name for the component, see [style names](#style-names) for more information.

 Here is a working example for the application shown above.